Tips for a successful Perennial Garden

 Carefully consider the amount of sunlight needed by your plants.
 Some plants require full sun to thrive, but others crave shade.
 As you select plants for your garden, keep in mind these different requirements and plan accordingly.

 Fertilizer is food for your plants and stimulates taller growth.
 Work a small amount around each plant in spring and repeat once a month if necessary.

 Practice Regular Weed Control Care

 Not all perennials are welcome in a garden.
-Perennial weeds can product thousands of seeds in a season, and they continue to regrow year after year if proper weed control care is not practiced.
+Perennial weeds can produce thousands of seeds in a season, and they continue to regrow year after year if proper weed control care is not practiced.
 Banish weeds from your garden for good by pulling them out at the root.
 Remove the entire root system before planting your desired plants each season.
-Even the smallest bit of root can cause an explosion of weeds.
+Even the slightest bit of root can cause an explosion of weeds.
 Regularly repeat this process of pulling throughout the growing season to keep your garden beautiful and free of weeds.